Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Conclusions

 \section{Conclusions}

-In this work, we investigated how well neural networks can represent action-value functions arising in multi-agent systems.
-This is an important question since accurate representations can enable taking (near-) optimal actions in value-based approaches, and computing good gradient estimates in actor-critic methods.
-In this paper, we focused on one-shot games as the simplest setting that captures the exponentially large joint action space of MASs.
+In this work, we investigated how well neural networks can represent action-value functions arising in cooperative multi-agent systems.
+This is an important question since accurate representations can enable taking (near-) optimal actions in value-based approaches using algorithms like variable elimination or max-sum, thus avoiding the maximization over an exponential number of joint actions, and computing good gradient estimates in actor-critic methods.
+In this paper, we focused on one-shot games as the simplest setting that captures the exponentially large joint action space of multi-agent systems.
 We compared a number of existing and new action-value network factorizations and learning approaches.

-Our results highlight the difficulty of compactly representing action values in problems that require tight coordination, but indicate that using higher-order factorizations with multiple agents in each factor can improve the accuracy of these representations substantially.
-We also demonstrate that there are non-trivial coordination problems - some without a factored structure - that can be tackled quite well with simpler factorizations.
-Intriguingly, incomplete, overlapping factors perform very well in several settings.
-There are also settings where the mixtures of experts approach, with its low communication requirements and amenability to parallelization, is competitive in terms of the reconstructions.
+Our results highlight the difficulty of compactly representing action values in problems that require tight coordination, but indicate that using ``higher-order'' factorizations with multiple agents in each factor can improve the accuracy of these representations substantially.
+We also demonstrate that there are non-trivial coordination problems, some without a factored structure, that can be tackled quite well with simpler factorizations.
+Intriguingly, random overlapping factors perform very well in several settings.
+There are also settings where the mixtures of experts approach, with its low communication requirements and amenability to parallelization, is competitive in terms of the final reconstructions.

-While our results emphasize the dependence of appropriate architectural choices on the problem at hand, our analysis also shows general trends that can help in the design of novel algorithms and improve general performance, highlighting how the use of factored action-value function can be a viable way to obtain good representations without incurring in excessive costs.
+While our results emphasize the dependence of appropriate architectural choic\-es on the problem at hand, our analysis also shows general trends that can help in the design of novel algorithms and improve general performance, highlighting how the use of factored action-value functions can be a viable way to obtain good representations without incurring in excessive costs.

+As future work, we intend to extend this investigation to more complex settings and networks types.
+For example, investigating the learning power of factorizations using DQNs \cite{dqn}, a standard value-based choice when modelling agents with neural networks, to sequential multi-agent problems \cite{markov} seems a natural direction to try and assess what deep reinforcement learning algorithms are really learning and which problems and situations cause them to fail, while also an investigation of recurrent neural networks \cite{lstm} as a tool to deal with partial observability in the popular setting of repeated games \cite{gt} can be beneficial for the multi-agent community.